Management by Objectives

 Summarizing Management by Objectives (MBO)

-The key understandings about the MBO are that the managerial level employees get works done from individual workers providing them a series of tasks that are aligned with the organizational as well as employee’s self-set objectives concerning professional lives.
-It is the way of the clear understanding for the employees about the management’s expectations from workers.
+The key understanding about the MBO is that the managerial level employees get work done from individual workers providing them a series of tasks that are aligned with the organizational as well as employee’s self-set objectives concerning professional lives.
+It is the way of a clear understanding for the employees about the management’s expectations of workers.

 Several organizational structures have diverse work environments and human resource needs for specific goals, hence the best practice of management in MBO is to identify, communicate, agree upon; and administer the targets.
 Recognize, appraise, and benefit your employees for what they have so far done for you.
 Review, rectify, and point out the work and not an employee; and do as required as per your company’s progressive needs for being a successful employee cum employer having a sense of ownership via MBO.